 Intentional vs. Negligent Torts

-When you are injured by another person, the harmful conduct generally falls within a broad legal classification called torts.
+When you are injured by another person, they may have committed a civil wrong.
+The harmful conduct generally falls within a broad classification called “tort law."
 A tort is a wrongful act that injures another person or interferes with their property.
 Torts can either be:

 - You're sitting at a table arguing with your neighbor.
-Things escalate and the neighbor throws a glass, hitting you on the shoulder.
+Things escalate, and the neighbor throws a glass, hitting you on the shoulder.
 Your neighbor committed a tort—most likely the intentional tort of battery.

 - During an argument, your neighbor becomes so irate that he smashes a cup on the floor.
 The impact causes glass shards to fly up into the air.
 A shard lodges in your eye.
 This is also a tort, even though the act wasn't intentional.
 The act was negligent.